influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sample-data.md

 ---
 title: Sample data
 description: >
-  Sample datasets are used throughout the the InfluxDB Cloud Dedicated documentation to demonstrate functionality.
+  Sample datasets are used throughout the the InfluxDB Cloud Serverless documentation to demonstrate functionality.
   Use the following sample datasets to replicate provided examples.
 menu: